IlanIwumbwe/RISCV-assembler/README.md

 Machine code will be found in same directory as input file(s), with the same name as the input file but a `.txt` extension.

-Write a program in RISC-V assembly (no psudo instructions), and convert it into machine code!
+Write a program in RISC-V assembly and convert it into machine code!

 ### To-do
 - [x] Conversion for psuedo instructions